 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the chemistry degrees they offer, see the list below.

-There were roughly 126 chemistry students who graduated with this degree at VCU in the most recent year we have data available.
-Graduates who receive their degree from the chemistry program make an average of $31,701 for their early career.
+There were roughly 110 chemistry students who graduated with this degree at VCU in the most recent data year.
+Students who receive their degree from the chemistry program make about $31,701 in the first couple years of their career.

-There were approximately 34 chemistry students who graduated with this degree at GMU in the most recent year we have data available.
-Students who receive their degree from the chemistry program make an average of $34,646 in the first couple years of their career.
+There were approximately 48 chemistry students who graduated with this degree at GMU in the most recent data year.
+Students who receive their degree from the chemistry program earn an average of $34,646 in their early career salary.

-UMW is a small public university located in the suburb of Fredericksburg.
+UMW is a small public university located in the medium-sized suburb of Fredericksburg.
 This university ranks 21st out of 63 schools for overall quality in the state of Virginia.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.